 Monday-Friday7:30 a.m. - 5:30 p.m.

-Lookout Mountain Nature Center staff and volunteer naturalists inspire kids and adults to connect with the natural world and learn more about it.
+Lookout Mountain Nature Center staff and volunteer naturalists inspire kids and adults to connect with the natural world.
 Interactive exhibits take visitors on a tour of the flora and fauna of the foothills ecosystem.
 Kids enjoy a hands-on play room and observation room.
 At each turn, visitors discover earth-friendly elements of the building’s sustainable design, including floors made from recycled train boxcars.
 Watch our Jefferson County Insights video for an inside view.

 Lookout Mountain Nature Center promotes conservation of Jefferson County's open spaces through educational programs and exhibits.
-We offer free naturalist-led programs in every season and can also schedule a school and group program for your class or other group.
+We offer free naturalist-led programs in every season for individuals, families, and schools and groups.

-The offerings of the Nature Center extend to our Preserve.
 This mountain-top oasis offers gentle hiking trails past ponderosa pines and through meadows, affording panoramic views of the Denver metro area.
-Our 110 acres provide habitat for black bears, mountain lions, bobcats, mule deer, elk and Abert’s squirrels, which are often captured on our wildlife camera.
+Our 134 acres provide habitat for black bears, mountain lions, bobcats, mule deer, elk and Abert’s squirrels, which are often captured on our wildlife camera.
 Wildflowers abound in warmer months, while peace prevails on snowy winter days.
-The 1.5 miles of trails are open to hikers, snowshoers and cross country skiers, but are closed to bicyclists, equestrians and those hiking with a dog.
-Adjacent Windy Saddle Open Space Park allows all of these uses.
-The Preserve is open daily from 8:00 a.m. to dusk.
+The 1.4 miles of trails are open to hikers, snowshoers and cross country skiers, but are closed to bicyclists, equestrians and those hiking with a dog.
+Adjacent Windy Saddle Park allows all of these uses.

 Address: 910 Colorow Road, Golden CO 80401 Lookout Mountain Nature Center/Preserve is just minutes off I-70.
 Westbound, take exit 256 and turn right.
 Eastbound, use exit 254 and turn left.
 Then follow the brown highway signs.